Astrid Guyart

 Astrid Guyart (born 17 March 1983) is a French right-handed foil fencer, author, and aerospace engineer.

 A three-time Olympian, Guyart is a 2021 team Olympic silver medalist.

 She is the younger sister of foil fencer and Olympic champion Brice Guyart.
-She is openly lesbian and was the among the six French LGBT athletes featured in the documentary We Need to Talk.
+She is openly lesbian and was among the six French LGBT athletes featured in the documentary We Need to Talk.

+In 2021 she became co-president of the French National Olympic and Sports Committee's Athletes' Commission alongside archer, Romain Girouille.